Investment funds for startups

 Private investment and crowdfunding

-The private investment It is essential for startups, especially in early stages, providing not only capital but also experience and networks.
+The private investment it is essential for startups, especially in early stages, providing not only capital but also experience and contact networks.

 Crowdfunding has emerged as an accessible alternative, allowing small investors to participate in the growth of innovative projects through diversified contributions.